-Rules against bullying, discrimination and/or harassment will be included in the Code of Conduct, publicized District-wide and disseminated to all staff and parents.
-An age-appropriate summary shall be distributed to all students at a school assembly at the beginning of each school year.
+Rules against harassment, bullying, and discrimination will be included in the Code of Conduct, publicized District-wide, and disseminated to all staff and parents or persons in parental relation.
+Any amendments to the Code of Conduct will be disseminated as soon as practicable following their adoption.
+The District will provide new employees with a complete copy of the current Code of Conduct upon beginning their employment, and distribute an age-appropriate summary to all students at a school assembly at the beginning of each school year.